 Exception rules are based on IP addresses or a pattern based on IP addresses.
 You can have the Firebox allow or deny a URL with an exact match.
 Usually, it is more convenient to have the Firebox look for URL patterns.
 The URL patterns do not include the leading "http://".
 To match a URL path on all websites, the pattern must have a trailing “/*”.

 The host in the URL can be the host name specified in the HTTP request, or the IP address of the server.

 Network addresses are not supported, but you can use subnets in a pattern (for example, 10.0.0.*).

 For servers on port 80, do not include the port.
 For servers on ports other than 80, add “ :port”, for example: 10.0.0.1:8080.
 You can also use a wildcard for the port—for example,10.0.0.1:*—but this does not apply to port 80.

 Exceptions with Part of a URL

-You can create WebBlocker exceptions with the use of any part of a URL.
-You can set a port number, path name, or string that must be blocked for a special website.
-For example, if it is necessary to block only www.sharedspace.com/~dave because it has inappropriate photographs, you type “www.sharedspace.com/~dave/*”.
+You can create WebBlocker exceptions with any part of a URL.
+You can set a port number, path name, or string that must be denied for a specific website.
+For example, if it is necessary to deny only www.sharedspace.com/~dave because it has inappropriate photographs, you type “www.sharedspace.com/~dave/*”.
 This gives the users the ability to browse to www.sharedspace.com/~julia, which could contain content you want your users to see.

-To block URLs that contain the word “sex” in the path, you can type “*/*sex*”.
-To block URLs that contain “sex” in the path or the host name, type “*sex*”.
+To deny URLs that contain the word “sex” in the path, you can type “*/*sex*”.
+To deny URLs that contain “sex” in the path or the host name, type “*sex*”.

-You can block ports in an URL.
+You can deny ports in an URL.
 For example, look at the URL

 http://www.hackerz.com/warez/index.html:8080.
 This URL has the browser use the HTTP protocol on TCP port 8080 instead of the default method that uses TCP 80.
-You can block the port by matching *8080.
+You can deny the port by matching *8080.